rollforbugs/cscslackbot/README.md

 After setting up the virtual environment, run `pip install -r requirements.txt`.

-Make sure to copy `secrets.ini.sample` to `secrets.ini` and get a testing API key from [here](https://api.slack.com/docs/oauth-test-tokens).
-You'll want to put that key into the appropriate place in `secrets.ini`.
+Make sure to copy `secrets.yml.sample` to `secrets.yml` and get a testing API key from [here](https://api.slack.com/docs/oauth-test-tokens).
+You'll want to put that key into the appropriate place in `secrets.yml`.
 The bot won't really work all that well without a Slack API key.

 After all that, you can just run `python2 run.py`, `python3 run.py`, or